Guards trade fire along Tajik-Kyrgyz border | DW | 27.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Kyrgyzstan accused Central Asian neighbor Tajikistan of firing towards its troops on Thursday, in an outbreak of violence following clashes at the border between the two left dozens dead last year.
+Kyrgyzstan accused Central Asian neighbor Tajikistan of firing towards its troops on Thursday, leaving at least six wounded in an outbreak of violence following deadly clashes at the border last year.

 "The Tajik side is using mortars and grenade launchers," in the attacks, Kyrgyzstan's national security committee said in a statement.